-- (1) There is a formal complaint alleging Title IX misconduct on the basis of sex. - (2) The conduct occurred in the United States. - (3) The conduct occurred within a university education program or activity. - (4) The complainant must be participating in or attempting to participate in the education program or activity of the university at the time of filing the complaint. - (5) The complainant or Title IX coordinator have submitted a formal complaint.
+- (1) There is a formal Title IX complaint alleging Title IX misconduct on the basis of sex. - (2) The conduct occurred in the United States. - (3) The conduct occurred within a university's education program or activity. - (4) The complainant must be participating in or attempting to participate in the education program or activity of the university at the time of filing the complaint. - (5) The complainant or Title IX coordinator has submitted a formal Title IX complaint.